-Note: Based on year-end 2020 Moody's adjusted data Source: Moody's Financial Metrics
+Note: Based on year-end 2020 Moody's adjusted data Source: Moody's Financial Metrics relate to either the property management sector or the real estate development and building & construction sectors demonstrating their higher credit risk profile.

 Sparebanken Sor's loan book is dominated by retail mortgages, representing around 66% of the gross loan book as of March 2021, which has been resilient historically with low default levels.
 We consider the bank's low average loan-to-value (LTV) of approximately 56% for mortgages to be a mitigating factor to a potential fall in house prices.